ZoeDj/gone-balkan/README.md

 # gone-balkan
 This is a landing page for the GoneBalkan website.
-It features light/dark mode.
+It features light/dark mode and flipping images.
+The main technologie: Sass.

 https://gone-balkan.netlify.app/